The-Singularity-Research/The-Singularity-Research.github.io/README.md

 **Quantum machine learning** combines the power of [quantum computing](https://www.ibm.com/quantum-computing/learn/what-is-quantum-computing/) with [Machine Learning](https://developers.google.com/machine-learning/crash-course) and [AI](https://ai.google/education/) to build *quantum enhanced AI* that can perform tasks previously thought to be impossible.

+### Website
+Check out the [website](https://thesingularityrese.wixsite.com/singularity/hacking-the-universe) for more tools on hacking the universe!

 ### YouTube Channel